 Unlike many of his generation Gerry has embraced the changes in technology and the music industry.
 He became involved in the dance music scene and worked under the alias DJ Uforia.
 He continued to write, record and sing his own material as well as cover songs under the alias Dominic Yarns.

 Sadly Gerry passed away in March 2011.

-In the late 70's French native Thierry Rosse was in the UK learning English during the summer season.
+In the late 70's French native Thierry Fosse was in the UK learning English during the summer season.
 Familiar with the Made in Cornwall LP, he hitched around Cornwall on the look out for Roche Studios, where he knew the record had been made.
 Quite by chance he bumped into Nick Strachan.
 During his visit to the studio he took a number of fantastic photographs of the studio in use.
 On his return to France Nick sent Thierry 10 records which he then pushed across radio stations in France and Germany, ensuring the sounds of Roche were heard across Europe!

 With huge thanks to Thierry these fantastic photographs can now be presented here;

 Gerry Gill at the desk

 Did you visit this venue?
 If so please get in touch!